Kylie Jenner Stars In Sweet Childhood Photos As She Celebrates 23rd Birthday

 Happy Birthday to my beautiful baby girl, my youngest child @kyliejenner!!
 Kylie, you never cease to amaze me with everything you do in life… you are the most wonderful daughter, granddaughter, sister, friend, and unbelievable Mommy…. you are the most thoughtful, generous, considerate, creative, smart and loving girl and I’m so blessed God chose me to be your Mommy!
 You have the biggest heart and I’m beyond proud of you!!!
 Happy birthday to this delicious piece of my heart!
 I love you!!!
 Mommy ????????????????❤️????????????

-The gallery of images also included a cute photo of a young Kylie holding hands with her supermodel sister Kendall in front of a fairytale castle.
+The gallery of images also included a cute photo of a young Kylie holding hands with her supermodel sister Kendall in front of a fairy tale castle.
 The siblings looked adorable in matching pink floral dresses and blue jackets that were adorned with pretty embroidery.
 Kylie’s dark hair was swept up into a messy bun complete with an oversized pink ribbon, while Kendall sported pigtails and clasped a red flower in her hand.

 Kris also posted a handful of more recent images, including two snaps of Kylie with her 2-year-old daughter Stormi, and a striking image of her daughter posed arm-in-arm with herself.
 In the latter image, the iconic mother-daughter duo wore complementary animal print attire and sunglasses.